TanakitkornK/Watt_Meter_Arduino_INA219/README.md

 * Supports up to ±3.2A current measurement, with ±0.8mA resolution

 **Working Principle**
-* Connect th module to the power source and the load.
+* Connect the module to the power source and the load.
 * Power the arduino via the usb port.
 * Read the output on the OLED screen.